Every year, those of you in the audience, well, all of you in the audience, literally stun and amaze us with your donations, your generosity.

 That was Barack Obama yesterday.

-That was Barack Obama unplugged, it was Barack Obama unrestrained, unchained, whatever.
+It was Barack Obama unrestrained, unchained, whatever.

 Barack Obama would rather give hundreds of billions of dollars to community activists than to reform Medicare.

-Barack Obama rather give hundreds of billions of dollars to government unions and acorn and the like rather than reform Medicaid.
+Barack Obama, rather give hundreds of billions of dollars to government unions and Acorn and the like rather than reform Medicaid.

 These are crucial things requiring strong, competent leadership.